-Challenge number Challenge Detail of challenge 1 Social, emotional and mental health Our assessments and observations, alongside discussions with families and children themselves, have identified social, emotional and mental health issues, seen as a result of the pandemic.
-Referrals for support from class teachers to the Inclusion & Pastoral team have markedly increased since children returned to school following the summer break and Christmas break in early 2022.
-2 Speech, language and communication needs resulting from Covid 19 pandemic Assessments and observations from both school (Wellcomm, Word Aware, NELI) and external agencies (NHS SALT) indicate under-developed oral language skills and vocabulary gaps among many disadvantaged pupils.
-These are evident from Nursery aged children through to KS2 and, in general, are more prevalent among our disadvantaged pupils than their peers.
+Challenge number Challenge Detail of challenge 1 Social, emotional and mental health Our assessments and observations, alongside discussions with families and children themselves, have identified social, emotional and mental health issues.
+Over time, there has been an increased number of referrals made by class teachers and TAs Every half term, just over half of disadvantaged pupils, including those who are disadvantaged and SEND attend therapeutic groups to improve their social, emotional and mental health

+2 Speech, language and communication needs Assessments and observations from both school (Wellcomm, Word Aware in both primary and EYFS) and external agencies (NHS SALT) indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
+These are evident from Nursery aged children through to KS2 and, in general, are more prevalent among our disadvantaged pupils than their peers